 (2) You are responsible for obtaining and submitting to us information that is incomplete or missing from reports submitted by user facilities, importers, and other initial reporters.

 (3) You are also responsible for conducting an investigation of each event and evaluating the cause of the event.
 If you cannot submit complete information on a report, you must provide a statement explaining why this information was incomplete and the steps you took to obtain the information.
-If you later obtain any required information that was not available at the time you filed your initial report, you must submit this information in a supplemental report under §803.56.
+If you later obtain any required information that was not available at the time you filed your initial report, you must submit this information in a supplemental report under §803.56 in accordance with the requirements of §803.12(a).